DemoHn/future-either/README.md

 ## Overview

 `FutureEither` is an extension of the original `Future<L, R>` data type from [fluture](https://github.com/fluture-js/Fluture).
-It intends to control the flow of a tri-state object that contains `E`, `L`, `R` state.
-The definition of those states are stated as follows:
+It intends to control the flow of a tri-state object that contains `E`, `L`, `R` branches.
+The definition of those branches are stated as follows:

 ```
   E -> Fatal-Error, should be thrown immediately